 Demo, Price Buildup & Close

 There’s nothing special about the demo.
-They covered how to do this in Sales Academy.
 Hit a few of the benefits that map most closely with the story they told you in the beginning and take their temperature a few times to make sure they’re with you.

 Match your pacing to their personality style.
 Most business owners are “Just the facts, ma’am” kind of people.
 If you get that vibe, there’s no reason to go through every word on every benefit – make sure they understand what the policies do and don’t do, but don’t linger over every word.
 Don’t hurry your pacing, but cover in less detail and ask: